wes1193/DA4/0Readme.txt

 Sample Data provided for this course:
 C:\temp\DatingApp\StudentAssets\UserSeedData.json

-SQL:
-SQL to read Users table
-SELECT
-    id
-    ,UserName
-    ,email
-    ,Phone
-    ,SUBSTR(PasswordHash,1,12) AS [Pswd]
-    ,SUBSTR(PasswordSalt,1,12) AS [Salt]
- FROM Users;

- to move changes from ef to the database, use " dotnet ef migrations add ExtendedUserEnity " or use "dotnet ef migrations remove"
+ to move changes from ef to the database, use "dotnet ef migrations add ExtendedUserEnity " or use "dotnet ef migrations remove"

  to commit the migration to the database use "dotnet ef database update"

- to delete the database, in order to start over dotnet ef database drop
+ to DELETE the database, in order to start over dotnet ef database drop

+ then once the reseed logic is in place, should be able to do DOTNET WATCH RUN,  and it will recreate

  - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 to Debug